vahtyah/LeetCodeSolutions/Prefix Sum/README.md

 [1352.
 Product of the Last K Numbers](/Prefix%20Sum%2F1352.%20Product%20of%20the%20Last%20K%20Numbers): Design a data structure to efficiently compute the product of the last k elements

+[1524.
+Number of Sub-arrays With Odd Sum](/Prefix%20Sum%2F1524.%20Number%20of%20Sub-arrays%20With%20Odd%20Sum): Count sub-arrays having odd sum given an array

 [1769.
 Minimum Number of Operations to Move All Balls to Each Box](https://github.com/vahtyah/LeetCodeSolutions/tree/main/Prefix%20Sum/1769.%20Minimum%20Number%20of%20Operations%20to%20Move%20All%20Balls%20to%20Each%20Box): Calculate the minimum number of operations needed to move all balls to each box.

 [1930.
 Unique Length-3 Palindromic Subsequences](https://github.com/vahtyah/LeetCodeSolutions/tree/main/Prefix%20Sum%2F1930.%20Unique%20Length-3%20Palindromic%20Subsequences): Find the number of unique length-3 palindromic subsequences in a string.